 A balcony is a great outdoor space for an apartment.
-But, they can be very dangerous if you have small children or babies around.
+But, it can be very dangerous if you have small children or babies around.

 Luckily, it’s not too difficult to make a child proof balcony.
 This article covers some of the easiest ways to make your balcony a safe space for kids.